 4. Internal inspiration

-No-one knows more about your business than the people who work inside it.
+No-one knows more about your business than the people who work in it.

 Talk to your employees